raspberrypilearning/encoded-art/en/step_4.md

 --- task ---

+**Decide** where you want your shapes to appear in the window.
+They could appear:

++ Randomly around the window
++ In sequence from left to right
++ In the same place every time
++ To another set pattern

+--- collapse ---
+---
+title: Placing shapes randomly
+---

+From the `random` library, import `randint` and `seed` at the top of your script.

+**Add** a call to `seed()` in your `draw()` function below `draw_background()`.
+You will need to enter an argument for the seed, which can be any number:

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: false
+line_number_start:
+line_highlights:
+---
+draw_background(red)
+seed(32)

+--- /code ---

+Change your shape functions to set random coordinates for each shape when drawing:

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: true
+line_number_start: 6
+line_highlights:
+---
+def shape_1(colour, size):

+  fill(colour)
+  ellipse(200, 200, size, size)
+--- /code ---

+Becomes:

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: true
+line_number_start: 6
+line_highlights: 8-9, 11
+---
+def shape_1(colour, size):

+  x = randint(0, 400)
+  y = randint(0, 400)
+  fill(colour)
+  ellipse(x, y, size, size)
+--- /code ---

+--- /collapse ---

+--- collapse ---
+---
+title: Shapes which require declared points
+---
+Some shapes in the `p5` library require all their corners to be declared, specifically `triangles` and `quads`.
+To randomise their position, you have to do some quick maths.

+For example:

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: false
+line_number_start:
+line_highlights:
+---
+triangle(200, 200, 250, 100, 300, 200)

+--- /code ---

+Becomes:

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: false
+line_number_start:
+line_highlights:
+---
+triangle(x, y, x+50, y-100, x+100, y)

+--- /code ---

+--- /collapse ---

+--- /task ---

+--- task ---

 **Test** your code to see if it displays your chosen images on the screen.
 At this point they should all appear spread around the window. **Experiment** with the `seed()` value to see the pattern change.

 ![A screenshot of the output of the example project.
 There is a dark blue background, a blue square, a blue circle and an orange triangle.](images/shape-functions2.png)